NinoCabernard/Portfolio-App/README.md

 # 🚀 My Portfolio

 This is my personal portfolio website, built to showcase my projects, skills, and experience.
 It serves as a central place to learn more about me and the work I’ve done.
+While building this frontend, I’ve been experimenting with React and trying out different approaches to component design, state management, and rendering patterns.

 ## 🖥️ Tech Stack
 - **Frontend:** [React](https://reactjs.org/), [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/)